 FEMA is seeking ways to engage communities about risk awareness and to build hazard mitigation into local plans and policies.
 CHARM is helping these communities have that conversation.
-CHARM workshops have been held in twenty counties, attracting over 760 stakeholders representing more than two dozens of communities and organizations.
+Since 2015, CHARM workshops have been held in twenty counties, attracting over 760 stakeholders representing dozens of communities, agencies, and organizations.
 More Texas counties are on deck for Resiliency Workshops in 2019. (more info)

 CHARM Discovery workshops (LAN/HCFCD)